Operation Chenla II: Aftermath

-For the PAVN/VC forces the battle ended with a decisive victory, as they were able to secure their strongholds in northeastern Cambodia without having to expand their control inside Cambodian territory.
-On 8 December 1971, North Vietnamese propaganda boasted that "By October, that is, in two months, the operation was stalemated and 4,500 enemy troops were annihilated and hundreds more captured.
-The 2nd and 43d Brigades were badly battered.
-Ten battalions and seven companies of infantry and a tank company were mauled, 39 combat vessels were sunk or set afire, nine aircraft were downed and seven 105mm artillery pieces, many vehicles and large quantities of military equipment were destroyed".^{2} The official PAVN history claims that 10,000 enemy troops were killed or dispersed and 4,700 weapons captured.
+For the PAVN/VC forces, the battle was a major victory, as it enabled them to retain their positions in northeastern Cambodia.
+On 8 December 1971, North Vietnamese sources stated that by October the operation had stalled and that 4,500 enemy troops had been killed, with hundreds more captured.
+They also claimed that the 2nd and 43rd Brigades had suffered heavy losses and that ten battalions, seven infantry companies, and a tank company had been mauled.
+The official PAVN history states that 10,000 enemy troops were killed or dispersed and that 4,700 weapons were captured.

-Indeed, the final attack on FANK positions during the month of December virtually wiped out ten infantry battalions (including the sacrifice of the best Khmer Krom battalions) and resulted in the loss of another ten battalions-worth of equipment, which included two howitzers, four tanks, five armoured personnel carriers, one scout car, ten jeeps, and about two dozen other vehicles.
-Militarily and psychologically, the damage suffered during Operation Chenla II was a big one from which the Cambodians would never recover.
-From then on, the Republican government focused on consolidating its hold over the key urban centers, the main garrisons and the lower Mekong-Bassac river corridors, thus leaving most of the countryside virtually open to Khmer Rouge recruiting drives.
+According to Conboy and Bowra, the final attacks on FANK positions destroyed or dispersed ten infantry battalions, including several Khmer Krom units, and resulted in the loss of equipment equivalent to another ten battalions, including two howitzers, four tanks, five armoured personnel carriers, one scout car, ten jeeps, and about two dozen other vehicles.
+The defeat significantly weakened FANK both militarily and psychologically.
+After Chenla II, the Khmer Republic increasingly concentrated on holding major urban centers, principal garrisons, and the lower Mekong-Bassac river corridors, leaving much of the countryside open to Khmer Rouge influence and recruitment.